r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 Rank Math practically configures itself.
 Rank Math features a step-by-step installation and configuration wizard that sets up SEO for WordPress perfectly.

 * **Google Schema Markup aka Rich Snippets Integrated** Configuring Google Schema Markup, aka Rich Snippets, is now easy, thanks to Rank Math.
-With support for 13+ types of Schema Markups, aka Rich Snippets, including the Rating Schema, you’ll be able to optimize your posts in just a few clicks.
+With support for 13+ types of Schema Markups, aka Rich Snippets, including the Rating Schema, you'll be able to optimize your posts in just a few clicks.
+It also includes the [FAQ Schema aka FAQPage Schema Block in the plugin](https://rankmath.com/blog/faq-schema/).

 * **Optimize Unlimited Keywords**
 Unlike other plugins, Rank Math lets you optimize your posts for unlimited focus keywords per post.
 (5 by default.
 Increase by adding this [filter](https://rankmath.com/kb/filters-hooks-api-developer/#unlimited-keywords))